nullstare/ReiLua/API.md

 Load cubemap from image, multiple image cubemap layouts supported

-- Failure return -1
-- Success return int
+- Success return Texture

 ---

 > renderTexture = RL.LoadRenderTexture( Vector2 size )

-Load texture for rendering ( framebuffer )
+Load texture for rendering (framebuffer)

-- Failure return -1
-- Success return int
+- Success return RenderTexture

 ---

-> success = RL.UnloadTexture( Texture2D texture )

-Unload texture from GPU memory ( VRAM ).
-NOTE!
-Must be texture id.

-- Failure return false
-- Success return true

----

-> isReady = RL.IsTextureReady( Texture2D texture )
+> isReady = RL.IsTextureReady( Texture texture )

 Check if a texture is ready

-- Failure return nil
-- Success return true
+- Success return bool

 ---

-> success = RL.UpdateTexture( Texture2D texture, int{} pixels )
+> RL.UpdateTexture( Texture texture, int{} pixels )

 Update GPU texture with new data
 NOTE!
 Should be TEXTURE_TYPE_TEXTURE.
 Pixel should be in format { { 255, 255, 255, 255 }... } depending on the pixel format

-- Failure return false
-- Success return true

 ---

-> success = RL.UpdateTextureRec( Texture2D texture, Rectangle rec, int{} pixels )
+> RL.UpdateTextureRec( Texture texture, Rectangle rec, int{} pixels )

 Update GPU texture rectangle with new data
 NOTE!
 Should be TEXTURE_TYPE_TEXTURE.
 Pixel should be in format { { 255, 255, 255, 255 }... } depending on the pixel format

-- Failure return false
-- Success return true

 ---